k3tchup/google_drive_sync/readme.md

 [x] subscribe to change notifications provided by Google drive

 [ ] figure out why there are duplicate files with the same name and hash.  something to do with change sets.

+[ ] store the token.json contents in a key vault

+[ ] move the local database cache and other variable data into the user's home directory

 [x] logging
 - will need some improvement as we get going